pengxiongma/pengxiongma/README.md

 - 👋 Hi, I’m @pengxiongma
 - 👀 I’m interested in cosmic rays and high energy astrophysical processes.
-- 🌱 I’m currently learning simulation about GROUND
+- 🌱 I’m currently learning simulation about GRAND
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via email to mapx@pmo.ac.cn